 - High-quality beagle canine PBMCs, a commonly-used dog breed in research

-- Used for a wide variety of immunology-based applications, including in-vitro immunoassays and ex-vivo applications, including population characterization
+- Used for a wide variety of immunology-based applications, including in-vitro immunoassays and ex-vivo applications

 - All orders come with an iQ Certificate of Analysis